Authority: Executive Vice Chancellor and Provost

 5.3.
 Clear service contributions to a combination of department, college, university and professional organizations.
 Departmental service is expected.

 - Standards for Professor

-Recommendations for appointment or promotion to Professor will be made in relation to the candidate’s responsibilities with regard to teaching, research and/or extension/engagement as documented in his/her letter of offer and Statement of Mutual Expectations.
+Recommendations for appointment or promotion to Professor will be made in relation to the candidate’s responsibilities with regard to teaching, research and/or extension/engagement as documented in his/her letter of offer and Statement of Faculty Responsibility.
 A successful recommendation will require the faculty member to clearly demonstrate having developed a national reputation in his/her field.
 The candidate’s evidence must be documented in accordance with NCSU POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure.
 At a minimum, appointment to the professor level will require:

 6.1.
 Distinguished achievement in research that culminates in publications in the individual’s discipline and/or area(s) of specialization.
 These publications take the form of articles in well- recognized journals and/or a book(s) from academic publishers.
 Contributions to edited volumes, encyclopedias, and handbooks are recognized, but as lesser accomplishments than journal articles and books.

 6.2 For faculty members with extension/engagement responsibilities per their Statement of Faculty Responsibilities, these standards include an effective extension/engagement program.